suent/Carpenter.AzurePipelines/docs/variables.md

 | Hosted | Microsoft Hosted Agent Pool |
 | Private | Private Agent Pool |

-The default value is `Hosted`.
+ This value is set by the `defaultPoolType` parameter.
+The default value is **Hosted**.

 #### Carpenter.Pool.Default.VMImage

 The VM Image to use when using Hosted pool type.
-Defaults to 'ubuntu-latest'.
+This value is set by the `defaultPoolVMImage` parameter.
+The default value is **ubuntu-latest**.

 ### Build Versioning